 The average reader these days is familiar with the definitions for extraversion and introversion.
 Mainly, extraverts are those who gain energy from interacting with the outside world, especially other people.
 Introverts gain energy from time alone or in quiet, intimate settings.
 Extraverts manage well in environments that are noisy and busy and often seek them out.
 Introverts are more sensitive to external stimulation and avoid or retreat from “louder” environments.

-Percentage of Extraverted (more purple) to Introverted (less purple).
+Extraverted (more purple) vs. Introverted (less purple)

 States and Regions:

 Is it any surprise that the four states with the four largest cities are among those at the top of the list of “extraverted states”?
 In order of city population, New York (NYC), California (Los Angeles), Illinois (Chicago) and Texas (Houston) seem like logical draws for people energized by other people.
 But what about Arizona, South Dakota and Wisconsin?

 How much does the culture of an area come into play?
 Anyone who has ever been to Mardi Gras or spent any time with the gregarious Cajuns will not argue with Louisiana (New Orleans) coming in a darker purple on the map.
 Perhaps some cultural factors explain those other states that aren’t intuitively easy to label as “extraverted”.